-PRS-500 power consumption measurements ^^

-I charged my PRS-500 today using a lab power supply.
+PRS-500 power consumption measurements ^^ #1 rothe957 said on 26/01/07@5:53 am: I charged my PRS-500 today using a lab power supply.
 The battery was empty (reader came up, said "LOW BATTERY", then "NO BATTERY", then shut off immediately).

-After I found out that USB charging won't work without driver,

-I used plan B: a power plug from a universal adapter set and a lab power supply.
+After I found out that USB charging won't work without driver, I used plan B: a power plug from a universal adapter set and a lab power supply.
 I set it to 5.20V, turned output on and the reader started charging right away at about 560mA.
-Now, about 2 hours later, current is down to 140mA.
+Now, Sony Portable Reader E-book Devices about 2 hours later, current is down to 140mA.
 I then switched the reader on, it showed the "starting up..." screen.
 During startup it consumed about 140mA more than when it was off (and only charging).
-As long as the unit is just sitting there and no buttons get pressed, there is little or no additional current consumption (less than 5mA, maybe zero; the accuracy of the ampmeter in the lab power supply does not allow for more precise measurements, sorry).
+As long as the unit is just sitting there and no buttons get pressed, there is little or no additional current consumption (less than 5mA, maybe zero; the accuracy of the ampmeter in the lab power supply does not allow for more Sony Portable Reader current consumption, with a peak of about 220mA.
+So much for the raw data.